samgabrail/backstage/README.md

 #### Persona: Developer
 7. Launch the Go API template from Backstage
 8. Click on the new component to show that we're still waiting for it to be created
-9. Open the GitHub page and clone it locally
-10. Check the ArgoCD Overview Widget in Backstage to see all is green
+9. Check the ArgoCD Overview Widget in Backstage to see all is green
-11. Click on the Name of the app in the widget for more info and see the destination K8s API server
+10. Click on the Name of the app in the widget for more info and see the destination K8s API server
-12. Click on the App in Links to see it running
+11. Click on the App in Links to see it running
-13. Check the Kubernetes Tab in Backstage
+12. Check the Kubernetes Tab in Backstage
-14. Make a change in the cloned repo and push it to GitHub to watch ArgoCD sync and deploy the changes
+13. Make a change in the repo and push it to GitHub to watch ArgoCD sync and deploy the changes

 -- This marks the end of the Developer's job